How to Grow Japanese Anemones

 Where to plant Japanese Anemones

-The ideal growing conditions for Japanese anemone is in a spot with partial shade so that plants do not get too hot.
-Grow in soil which is well-drained soil and which does not become water-logged.
-Plants which are too wet over winter may not survive.
-If your garden is on the cold side, a winter mulch may help.
-Japanese will grow in partial shade, they will tolerate dense shade but may flower less, and also dry shade, which makes them a useful plant for difficult areas.
+Plant Japanese anemones in an area of light or full shade that does not get too hot.
+Grow in soil which is well-drained soil and that does not become water-logged.
+Plants in winter may not survive.
+Japanese anemones grown in dense or dry shade may flower less.
+However, they are still attractive and a useful plant for difficult areas.

 It can take a little time to get Japanese anemones established, but once they start flowering, they will do so reliably every year, and for a long flowering season.
 Japanese anemones are ideal for late colour in the border.
 Japanese anemones are among the longest-blooming and longest-lived perennials, remaining undisturbed in your garden for years.